Deco: Style of play

-As a player, Deco was a versatile, tactically intelligent and creative midfielder with excellent vision and technical ability.
-A generous and hard-working team-player capable of playing in several midfield positions.
-He was initially used as a central midfielder under manager José Mourinho during his time with Porto, although he was also capable of playing as an attacking midfielder, as a deep-lying playmaker or as a winger on either flank.
-What he lacked in pace as well as physical, defensive and athletic attributes, he made up for in stamina, as well as excellent ball control, dribbling skills, passing range and crossing ability, which allowed him to beat players, find space and create chances for teammates.
-Deco was an excellent visionary with the ball, who opened up spaces for his teammates through finding passing lanes that no one else saw, and also had a notable ability to switch the tempo of play in rapid style.
+As a player, Deco was considered a versatile, tactically intelligent and creative midfielder with good vision and technical ability.
+He was initially used as a central midfielder under manager José Mourinho during his time with Porto, although he was also capable of playing as an attacking midfielder, as a deep-lying playmaker, or as a winger on either flank.
+While Deco lacked in pace as well as physical, defensive, and athletic attributes, he had stamina, as well as excellent ball control, dribbling skills, passing range, and crossing ability, which allowed him to beat players, find space and create chances for teammates.

 A diminutive midfielder, in later years, as he lost his acceleration, agility and mobility, he also went through a physical development, which, along with his balance, allowed him to protect the ball against larger opponents.
 He also contributed offensively with occasional goals due to his accurate mid-range shooting ability, and his adeptness at free-kicks.
 Despite his talent, Deco was also known to be injury-prone and inconsistent at times, and was also accused of drifting in and out of matches.
 Furthermore, his work-rate and fitness were often brought into question in his later career.
 Deco was also well known for his tendency to commit tactical fouls, and he was accused of diving throughout his career.